 Two years later, a plaque honoring the Confederacy and the Kanawha Riflemen, a local militia that had supported the Confederacy, was unveiled.
 Members of the Kanawha Riflemen together owned more than 200 enslaved people.

 Charleston resident Calvin Grimm said he discovered the park on a walk one day and was appalled when he read the plaque, which also honored a “colored cook” who was “faithful during the war.”
-Since he first saw the plaque, he has been researching its history and asking local leaders to remove the plaque.
+Since he first visited the park, he has been researching its history and asking local leaders to remove the plaque.

-He said he was happy to see the plaque had been removed.
+He said he was happy to see it had been removed.

 “I’d walk past it and want to do bad things to it but I’m glad the city of Charleston did it in an official way,” he said.